+Often the steroid is injected with a combination of local anaesthetic.
 The anaesthetic will wear off within a few hours, and most people have increased pain for a few days after the injection.
-This is because injection of fluid into a tight space always increase the pressure, and this increased pressure causes pain.
+This is because an injection of fluid into a tight space always increases the pressure, and this increased pressure causes pain.
 Pain can usually be managed with simple painkillers such as paracetamol or ibuprofen.
 Occasionally pain is very severe and this is known as a ‘steroid flare’.
 Steroid flares take several days to settle and can be very uncomfortable, but do not cause major harm.

 What are the Complications of Steroid Injection?